PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 :::info[Saving Configs]

-Whenever setting data in configurations, you must call `FileConfiguration#save` for the changes to persist on disk
+Whenever setting data in configurations, you must call `FileConfiguration#save` for the changes to be persisted to disk.

 :::